signalfx/splunk-otel-collector/examples/tomcat-mysql/README.md

 # Tomcat and MySQL example

-This example shows how the OpenTelemetry Collector can collect data from Apache Tomcat and MySQL, and send it to both Splunk Enterprise and Splunk APM.
+This example shows how the OpenTelemetry Collector can collect data from Apache Tomcat and MySQL, and send it to Splunk Enterprise.

 ## Set up